rundeck/docs/docs/manual/workflow-steps/azure.md

 : This is the name of the Azure storage account that you wish to use.
 To find it, go to storage accounts and copy the name of the account with the files you wish to copy.

 - **Access Key**
 : This is the access key that will grant access to your Azure account.
-To find it, go to app registrations on Azure, click on the application you want to link, and then go to certificates and secrets.
-Now create a new secret or use an existing one, making sure to use the secret value and not ID.
+To find it, go to storage accounts, choose the storage account you wish to use and select access keys under settings.

 - **Source**
 : This is the path to the file you want to copy.
 It can be either an Azure URI or a local path (azure://container/path/file.ext or file://some/path/file.ext)